 Overview

 This document describes the integration procedure to provision a ThreatSTOP DNS Firewall using our Docker container.
-If you are unfamiliar with Docker containers, they are a simple way of packaging up an application and runtime environment into a standardized deployment mechanism.
 Our Docker container can be used stand alone via docker run

-- Using the Admin Portal, configure your DNS Firewall’s settings and download the yaml configuration file(s) containing pre-configured examples for your use.
+- Using the Admin Portal, configure the settings of the DNS Firewall and download the configuration file(s) containing pre-configured examples for your use.

-- Installing Docker if you don’t have Docker installed and running already
+- Install Docker if you don’t have Docker installed.

 - Run